-Megan Hoert Hughes is a research associate with the Environmental Resource Program (ERP) at the UNC Institute for the Environment.
+Megan Hoert Hughes is the STEM diversity program manager and environmental health educator with the Center for Public Engagement with Science (CPES) at the UNC Institute for the Environment.
 Megan facilitates the IDEA (Increasing Diversity and Enhancing Academia) program for high school and undergraduate students interested in geoscience careers.
 She also conducts outreach on asthma, healthy homes and childhood lead poisoning prevention and manages the Lead and Healthy Homes Task Force.
 Hughes has significant experience as an environmental educator and community advocate and has held positions at the Center for Environmental Programs at Bowling Green State University in Bowling Green, OH and the Environmental Finance Center at the University of Maryland in College Park, MD.
 She has a Master of Environmental Management degree from Duke University (2000) with an emphasis on Resource Ecology.

-Asthma, community engagement, environmental health outreach, healthy homes, resource ecology, stormwater management
+Asthma, community engagement, environmental health outreach, healthy homes, resource ecology, STEM diversity, stormwater management

 MEM, Resource Ecology, Duke University, 2000